Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Conclusions

+\sss as a whole may be improved most by increasing the reliability and robustness of $S2$.
+This is the primary goal of on-going development; it may be improved through testing different loss functions, a combination of loss functions~\citep{Taghanaki2018, Hajiabadi2020}, or improving the representation of poorly sampled cases, as seen in Figure~\ref{fig:voxelstats}.
+Future work will also focus on analyzing the failures of \sss so that they can be more accurately estimated and guarded against.

+This method will ultimately be used in a novel sub-grid feedback method, where SFR identified using this algorithm will then be evolved to a post-star state using another series of deep neural networks.
+The goal throughout this work was to design the proof of concept model that could be used in a production capacity (further training and development not withstanding): to that end, here we estimate the run-time implications of using this module to perform \piii SFF.
 Evolving PHX256-2 from z=21.19 to z=17.53 consumed 7K cpu-hours.
-Most of this time is spent evolving hot supernova remnants, and their associated hydrodynamic and stellar radiation fields in the deep AMR levels of the volume.
+Most of this time is spent evolving the hydrodynamic and radiation fields from hot supernova remnants or \piii main sequence stars in the deep AMR levels of the volume.
 PHX256-HYD evolves the same region in 14 cpu-hours by excluding \piii star formation and restricting the maximum AMR level.
-Applying the \sss~module to locate star-forming regions once (i.e., one panel in Figure \ref{fig:phx256-hyd}) consumes $\sim$4 CPU-hours, processing 5.2 volumes/sec on average.
+Applying the \sss module to locate star forming regions once (i.e., one panel in Figure \ref{fig:phx256-hyd}) consumes $\sim$4 CPU-hours, processing 5.2 volumes/sec on average.
 To localize \piii star forming regions every Myr would require performing this evaluation $\sim 30$ times, consuming a total of 120 CPU-hours.
-Most of the \sss~processing time is spent iterating through grids and disqualifying regions before they even enter $S1$: only $\lesssim5$\% of regions are classified by $S1$, with 3\% continuing to $S2$, where only 2\% finally qualify as SFR (0.003\% of candidate volumes), so we estimate that adding a feedback routine after $S2$ would not significantly increase the processing time of the algorithm as a whole.
-This method, when finalized with a feedback algorithm, may produce up to 50$\times$ speedup as compared to explicitly star-forming simulations, with more speedup likely from optimizing the final method.
+Most of the \sss processing time is spent iterating through grids and disqualifying regions before they even enter $S1$: only $\lesssim5$\% of potential regions are classified by $S1$, with 3\% continuing to $S2$, where only 2\% finally qualify as SFR (0.003\% of potential volumes), so we estimate that adding a feedback routine after $S2$ would not significantly increase the processing time of the algorithm as a whole.
+This method, when finalized with a feedback algorithm, may produce $\gtrsim50\times$ speedup as compared to explicitly star forming simulations, with more speedup likely from optimizing the final method.